Jdeidat Artouz

 Jdeidat Artouz (جديدة عرطوز, also spelled Jdeidet Artouz) is a town in southern Syria, administratively part of the Rif Dimashq Governorate, located southwest of Damascus.
 Nearby localities include Qatana to the west, Artouz to the south, Khan al-Shih to the southeast, and Darayya to the northeast.
 According to the Syria Central Bureau of Statistics, Jdeidat Artouz had a population of 45,000 in the 2004 census.

+The presence of Druze around Mount Hermon is documented since the founding of the Druze religion in the beginning of the 11th century.

-It has a mixed population of Christians, Druze, and Sunni Muslims.
-Christians and Druze primarily live in the southern district of Jdeidat Artouz al-Balad, while Sunnis primarily live in the northern district of Jdeidat al-Wadl.
+However, the town has a mixed population of Sunni Muslims, Greek Orthodox Christians, Greek Catholics, Druze and Alawites.
+Christians and Druze primarily live in the southern district of Jdeidat Artouz al-Balad, while Sunnis primarily live in the northern district of Jdeidat al-Fadel and also in Jdeidat Artouz al-Balad.

+History

+In 1838, Eli Smith noted el-Judeideh as being located in the Wady el-'Ajam, and being populated by Sunni Muslims and Antiochian Greek Christians.

 Climate

 In Jdeidat Artouz, there is a local steppe climate.
 Rainfall is higher in winter than in summer.
 The Köppen-Geiger climate classification is BSk.
 The average annual temperature in Jdeidat Artouz is 16.8 °C. About 242 mm of precipitation falls annually.

 The driest month is June, with 0 mm of rain.
 In January, the precipitation reaches its peak, with an average of 56 mm.

 August is the warmest month of the year.
 The temperature in August averages 26.0 °C. At 7.0 °C on average, January is the coldest month of the year.